David Grinspoon: Career

 Grinspoon has served as an advisor to NASA on space exploration strategy, and as an Interdisciplinary Scientist on the European Space Agency's Venus Express spacecraft mission to Venus.
 He was a science team member of the NASA Astrobiology Institute Titan Team, and served as science Co-Investigator and team lead for Education and Public Outreach for the Radiation Assessment Detector (RAD) on the Mars Science Laboratory.
-Currently he serves on the Science Team for NASA's DAVINCI spacecraft mission which will launch to Venus in the 2030 timeframe.
+Currently he serves on the Science Team, and as Theme Lead for Atmospheric Composition for NASA's DAVINCI spacecraft mission which will launch to Venus in the 2031 timeframe.

-Grinspoon writes the bi-monthly "Cosmic Relief" column for Sky & Telescope magazine, where he is also a contributing editor.
-In addition, he has appeared several times as a guest, and also as guest host, of Neil deGrasse Tyson's popular podcast and live shows StarTalk.
+Grinspoon has written for many outlets, including the New York Times, The Atlantic, the Washington Post, Scientific American and the Los Angeles Times.
+For 15 years he wrote the bi-monthly "Cosmic Relief" column for Sky & Telescope magazine, where he is also a contributing editor.
+In addition, he has appeared several times as a guest, and also as guest host, of Neil deGrasse Tyson's popular podcast and StarTalk live shows.
+Grinspoon has been featured on many television shows, including The Universe, How the Universe works, Wildest Weather in the Solar System, Chasing Pluto (for which he was also consulting producer), NOVA, Naked Science and The Planets.

+He is adjunct professor of Science, Technology and International Affairs at Georgetown University, adjunct professor of Astrophysical and Planetary Science at the University of Colorado, a former Fellow of the Institute for Cross-Disciplinary Engagement at Dartmouth College and a former Distinguished Visiting Scholar in the College of the Environment at Wesleyan University.

 In 2013, he was invited to give the Carl Sagan Lecture at the Fall meeting of the American Geophysical Union.

-Grinspoon currently serves as an adjunct professor at Georgetown University.
+Grinspoon has lectured on the future of human civilization for the World Economic Forum, United Nations offices in several countries and at the Vatican.